sandeepy-gh/audio-video-firefly-services/src/pages/getting_started/index.md

 1. Log in to your Frame.io account.
 2. Create a project (for example, ```AdobeApiTesting```).
 3. Open the inspect view of your browser.
 In Chrome, press f12 and go to the **Network** tab.
-4. Drag and drop the video/audio/image/text file that you want to test in the bucket.
+4. Drag and drop the video/audio/image/text file that you want to test in the project.
 5. Select the file and click **Download**.
 6. In the **Network** tab, you will see a ```GET``` call using a pre-signed URL to download the file.
 7. Copy that URL to use for your API testing.

+### Using Frame.io Developer APIs

+Refer to [Frame.io API guide](https://developer.frame.io/api/reference/) to create assets and get their pre-signed URL.

 ### Use Google's direct link service